Venus Bay, Victoria

 The name Venus Bay was given to the bay by a French expedition under Nicholas Baudin.
 This was apparently after George Bass's trading ship the Venus.
 (The expedition traded with Bass in Sydney in around 1801.)

 The town of Venus Bay is situated on a narrow peninsula of land located 180 km south-east of Melbourne.
 Originally named Evergreen the town takes its name from the body of water on its western shore.
 On the eastern side of the peninsula is Anderson's Inlet, named after the settler Samuel Anderson.

+European settlement of the area began from the 1851, when the Tarwin Meadows pastoral run was established by George Black.
+By the 1870s, the area where the Venus Bay township is located was part of a property called Evergreen, which was split into a number of smaller properties during the 1950s.
+The township was subdivided into 1,500 properties in 1959, with an additional 1,300 added in the 1980s.

 Venus Bay has become a popular holiday retreat for people from Melbourne and is close to other popular South Gippsland tourist spots such as Phillip Island and Wilsons Promontory.
 The permanent population hovers just below 1,000, however this can swell into the thousands during holiday periods.
 The town is split into three 'estates'.
 The First Estate is home to the only shopping strip in Venus Bay, consisting of a general store, pharmacy, surf shop / hair dresser, cafe, take-away shops, real estate agents, caravan park and a restaurant.
 Three of Venus Bay's five surf beaches (Nos.
 1, 2 and 3 beaches) are in the First Estate, with the Venus Bay Surf Livesaving Club located at the No. 1 Beach.
 This is the only patrolled beach, although during the busy summer period surf patrols regularly make their way up and down the beaches to just beyond No. 5 beach.

 The Venus Bay Community Centre is also located in the First Estate and runs a variety of programs and activities and is home to the Community Recycling Op Shop.
-In addition, the Community Centre runs a summer holiday program for kids and organizes the Summer Beach Shuttle Bus.
+In addition, the Community Centre runs a summer holiday program for kids and organises the Summer Beach Shuttle Bus.